-This 1759 etching by Giuseppe Vasi shows Argiletum, one of the oldest streets of Rome, which was not modified during the Middle Ages and was not affected by the XVIth century redesign of the city's urban layout.
+This 1759 etching by Giuseppe Vasi shows Argiletum, a street of ancient Rome which was not modified during the Middle Ages and was not affected by the XVIth century redesign of the city's urban layout.
 Argiletum is mentioned by Virgil who says that one Argus was put to death (letum) for treachery there:

 The view is taken from the green dot in the 1748 map below.
 In the description below the plate Vasi made reference to: 1) S. Maria ai Monti; 2) Collegio de' Neofiti; 3) S. Salvatore ai Monti; 4) short alley leading to Monastero delle Cappuccine.
 The small map shows also 5) Oratorio di S. Giovanni Battista.

 The view in March 2010

 In the 1880s town planners identified the need for a large street linking the area of the Imperial Fora with Stazione Termini,

 the central railway station; they came to the conclusion that it was not possible to enlarge Via della Madonna dei Monti, the ancient Argiletum,